awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithDBClusterParamGroups.md

 You can create a new DB cluster parameter group using the AWS Management Console, the AWS CLI, or the RDS API\.

+After you create a DB cluster parameter group, wait at least 5 minutes before creating a DB cluster that uses that DB cluster parameter group\.
+Doing this allows Amazon RDS to fully create the parameter group before it is used by the new DB cluster\.
+You can use the **Parameter groups** page in the [Amazon RDS console](https://console.aws.amazon.com/rds/) or the [describe\-db\-cluster\-parameters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-cluster-parameters.html) command to verify that your DB cluster parameter group is created\.

 ### Console<a name="USER_WorkingWithParamGroups.CreatingCluster.CON"></a>

 **To create a DB cluster parameter group**